Let’s Assume Taxes

 On the train home I looked at Malkiel’s equation and in about five minutes I saw that taxes affect the break-even rate.
 I thought, “Heck, if this guy doesn’t know it, this could be important.”
 And I was right.
 Thinking carefully about taxes turned out to be very important for my career.

 Look at any finance textbook.
 It talks about Modigliani & Miller and that’s about the extent of the textbook’s tax discussion.
 Taxes don’t get the attention they deserve from academics, considering their importance.
-Transactions are analyzed pre-tax.
+Transactions are analyzed without considering taxes.
 For example, a 1975 Journal of Finance[1] article addressed bond refunds.
 It showed why it makes sense to call bonds and issue new bonds with a lower coupon if rates go down far enough.
 This is the standard bond refund.
 But then the article talked favorably about repurchasing bonds when rates go higher and the bonds trade at a discount.
 But the paper ignored the fact that the discount below par is taxable income to the issuer buying back its debt.
 If a corporation’s tax rate is 40%, the after-tax cost of repurchasing its own bond at 70 is 82; the 70 price of the bond plus 12 in taxes: 40% times the 30-point discount below par.

 I sent a short note to the Journal of Finance explaining how the article had overlooked taxes, but the editor rejected it.
 Being a naive youngster, I wrote to him again, saying, “If you reject my paper, you should tell me why you rejected it.”
 And he wrote back, “I don’t like taxes and I won’t publish your paper.”
 I eventually got my note published in Financial Management.[2]